ross720/QbotUK/Documentation/armtemplate-deployment-guide.md

    * Remember the base resource name should not end in a numeric as that is known to cause deployment failures.
    * Remember the base resource name that you selected.
 We will need it for setting up Angular apps - Dashboard Tab & Questions Tab as well as Azure deployment.

-# Step 3: Setup Angular apps - Dashboard Tab & Questions Tab for deployment
+# Step 3: Setup Angular apps - Dashboard Tab for deployment
-There are 2 Teams tabs, developed as Angular applications.
-They are in the projects: `DashboardTabApp` and `QuestionsTabApp`.
-Both are built and deployed in the same way.
+There is the Teams tab, developed as Angular applications.
+It is in the project: `DashboardTabApp`.

 In fork repository, open up `Source\DashboardTabApp\src\environments\environment.ts` and make the following changes
 ``` typescript